Mother-of-pearl carving in Bethlehem: History

 The first exhibition in the west of mother-of-pearl artifacts from Palestine was at The World Fair in New York in 1852.
 Two brothers, Giries and Ibrahim Mansur, exhibited their work and were a great success.

 Previously, most of the oysters for the mother-of-pearl supply came from the Red Sea.
 As of 2007 however, Australia, California, New Zealand and Brazil are the main exporters of the mother-of-pearl.

-Present day products include crosses, earrings, brooches and picture frames.